 “What!
 Are you taking a gun?”

-No, I’m most certainly not taking a gun, those things are heavy!
+No, I’m definitely not taking a gun, those things are heavy.
 Pepper spray should do the job!
 Besides, in most hikers’ opinions, and mine, the trail is a much safer place than being anywhere else, such as a city, for example.
 The AT community is an amazing thing, and there are always people looking out for each other.
 I’ve been told it’s pretty much impossible to be alone all day long.
 Most people find other hikers with a similar pace to theirs and will end up becoming friends or having a tramily (trail family).
 I will be a solo hiker, but I won’t be alone.

-I don’t have a crazy reason as to why I want to hike the trail.
+I don’t have a singular, deep, emotional reason as to why I want to hike the trail.
 My reasons are simple: I want to spend six months living outside.
 I want to be closer to nature, explore the outdoors, climb the mountains, and find solitude in the forests.
 I want to know what it’s like to live and be happy with nothing but what I have on my back.
 I want to experience all the weather, the rain, the sunshine, the wind, and the snow.
 I want to feel like I’m working towards a goal; in this case, walking all the way to Katahdin.
 I want to experience the good and bad days, and see if I can mentally push through those bad days.
 I want to meet new people, make new friends, see new places, and be a part of the wonderful hiking community.
 I want to see the sunrises and sunsets, wake up in a different place every morning, and sleep under the stars and forest canopies.
 I have met a lot of thru-hikers in person and have followed many on social media.
 Hearing their stories and experiences motivate me to do whatever I can to make this hike possible.
 I want to share my experience with other people too and hopefully inspire them to get outside and follow a dream that they have.
 And lastly, I want to connect with nature, because it’s what I have found to love the most in my life, and I want to make my dream of thru-hiking the AT become a reality.